dalkoran/dalkoran.github.io/_posts/2010-04-06-new-laptop-sony-z-series.md

----
-layout: post
-title: "New Laptop – Sony Z Series"
+---title: "New Laptop – Sony Z Series"
 date: 2010-04-06 03:08
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---
 The last two months have been pretty hectic for me… new job, new residence, new country/continent/hemisphere.